Yukixx0729/Crypto/README.md

 ### **Description**

 This demo was a take home project for a job interview to sort the raw data and display the data in a visable way.
 Spent roughly 2 days for it.
+However, the App is not displaying due to disconnection of the server on railway(raw data is too large which costs me unexpected money).

 ---